fbpx

 • In the 1880s to the 1900s, hospitals and rehabilitation centers across Europe began to adopt his equipment for patient care.
 They recognized their benefits in circulation, mobility, and recovery.

-Zander’s work laid the groundwork for future innovations in vibration therapy.
+Zander’s work laid the groundwork for future innovations in Vibration Therapy.

 Transforming it into a foundational tool in rehabilitation and preventive medicine.